bhas/HYF-exercises/javascript1/week4/exercises/level3.md

     console.log(green('A'), yellow('L'), 'O', 'N', green('E'));
     ```
-2. We want to add some interactivity to our application.
+3. We want to add some interactivity to our application.
 Investigate how our program can ask/prompt a user for an input and explain it to a class mate and a mentor
    * How can we get a simple input such as the name from the user?
    * Is it the same way whether we run our Javascript using an html page or node?
-2. Change the code to ask a user for input up to 6 times and after each time log the colored response
+4. Modify the code to prompt the user for input after each guess and log the colored response.
-3.
+5. Implement the win/lose logic:
+    * If the player guesses the correct word within 6 attempts, log: `Congratulations, you guessed the right word in X tries.` (where X is the number of attempts).
+    * If the player uses all 6 guesses without success, log: `Sorry, you lose.
+The secret word was "APPLE".`

 ## 🎓🧱 Guess the number

 Let's create a small game where you have to guess a secret number between 1-100.

 1. We want to add some interactivity to our application.
-Investigate how our program can ask/prompt a user for an input and explain it to a class mate and a mentor
+Investigate how our program can ask/prompt a user for an input and explain it to a classmate and a mentor:
     * How can we get a simple input such as the name from the user?
-   * Is it the same way whether we run our Javascript using an html page or node?
+    * Is it the same way whether we run our JavaScript using an HTML page or Node.js?

 2. Write a program that prompts the user for their name and responds with: `Hello, <name>!`

 3. Now create a simple number guessing game where:
      * The program randomly selects a number between 1 and 100.
      * The user must guess the number.
      * The program provides feedback:
           * "Too high!" if the guess is too high.
           * "Too low!" if the guess is too low.
           * "Congratulations!
 You guessed it!" if correct.
      * The game continues until the user guesses correctly.

 4. Limit the number of guesses (e.g., 10 tries before revealing the answer).
 5. Track the number of attempts and display it at the end.